Valedictory Thoughts of an MIT Humanist

 I’d like to quote a sentence from Eisenhower’s valedictory: "Only an alert and knowledgeable citizenry can compel the proper meshing of the huge industrial and military machinery of defense with our peaceful methods and goals, so that security and liberty may prosper together."

 With all due humility, it seems to me that those of us in the humanities, and specifically those who are committed to the liberal arts at MIT, have been following an agenda that champions the liberty side of Eisenhower’s equation.
-So, what have I tried to teach or convey to students, above and beyond specific subject matters, that may have fostered within them a certain kind of freedom, liberty, and liberation?

 Here are a few of the things that I think I have taught my MIT students.